OGSarah/Calculator/README.md

 ## Setup

 ### iOS App:
-1. Open in Xcode
+1. Open `Calculator.xcodeproj` in Xcode.
-2. Ensure network permissions are enabled
+2. Under `Signing & Capabilities` change the Team value to your development team.
-3. Build and run
+3. Build and run on a simulator or device.

 ### Backend:
-To be added
+1. Install Go (1.21+): `brew install go` (macOS)
+2. Navigate to `backend/`
+3. Run `go mod tidy` to install dependencies
+4. Run `go run main.go` to start the server on `http://localhost:3000`

 ## Requirements:
-- Node.js v14+
 - Xcode 16.2
 - iOS 17.0+
+- Go 1.21+

 ## Deliverables